matt-mendonca/podium-js/readme.md

 ### setup

 - Download
-- run npm install on the podium directory
+- Run npm install on the podium directory

 ### loading a reveal js deck into podium